corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/8 - Identity, Encryption and Security.md

 - Another layer of abstraction over IP so that don't need to think about IPs when using groups.
 - SSH

+## ACL
+Access Control Lists (ACLs) are used to **manage permissions at a resource level within AWS services** like S3.
+ACLs are not used to control access across multiple AWS accounts at the organizational level.

 ## Encryption
 - **In flight(SSL)**
 	- Data is encrypted before sending and decrypted after receiving